 Lauryn McNair [pronouns: she/her/hers] is the coordinator of multicultural & LGBTQ programs at Babson.
 In this role, she collaborates with departments, administrators, and student groups to develop and implement educational multicultural programs on Babson's campus for diversity and inclusion (with specific attention to sexual orientation and gender education and support).
 Before working at Babson College, she completed two, intensive yearlong internships.
 The first was at The Steppingstone Foundation in the College Services department as an advisor for first generation college students.
 The second was at Greater Boston PFLAG developing and facilitating LGBTQ as well as Trans/GNC programming in communities throughout the Greater Boston area.

 McNair earned her MSW at Boston College School of Social Work with a macro concentration in family, youth, and children in 2016 and her BA in Sociology and Caribbean Studies double major at Colgate University in 2012.

-Alex Nesbeda manages the programming for Elective Abroad courses and the Joint Management Consulting Field Experience for the undergraduate and graduate student populations.
+Alex Nesbeda manages the programming for Elective Abroad courses and the International Consulting Experience for the undergraduate and graduate student populations.
 Prior to Babson College, Nesbeda worked with InterVarsity Christian Fellowship at Tufts University for eight years where she managed domestic and international service-learning programs and started an outreach for international students.